-Samantha Williams begins her second season as an assistant coach at the University of Louisville.
+Samantha Williams begins her third season as an assistant coach at the University of Louisville.
 Williams comes to Louisville after spending four seasons at Duke as the co-recruiting coordinator.

 In her first year with the Blue Devils, Williams was instrumental in bringing in the fifth-best recruiting class in the nation.
 She followed that success with another solid recruiting class that included French National Team standout Allison Vernerey.
 In her third season at Duke, Williams then guided the top ranked class in the country to the Blue Devils.
 Last season she pulled in another Top Five class for the Blue Devils.
 In her four seasons, Williams worked primarily with perimeter players, including All-Americans Jasmine Thomas and Abby Waner.